Universal abundance fluctuations across microbial communities, tropical forests, and urban populations: Results

 Fitting $P_{\mathrm{fluc}}$ to the empirical LFD provides us with maximum likelihood estimates for the equilibration timescale $\tau_i$ and the ENR $x^*_i/\sigma_i \tau_i$.
 We compare the dimensionless versions of these inferred parameters across the three systems.
 Specifically, we compare the ratio of the equilibration timescale to time interval of observation $\tau/t_{obs}$ and the ENR across the three systems.

 Fig~\ref{fig:logG_params}A plots the ENR and $\tau/t_{obs}$ across the three systems.
 While the ENR spans a similar range across all three data sets, the micro- and macroscopic systems differ in the inferred values of $\tau/t_{obs}$.
 For microbial populations, $\tau/t_{obs}<1$, which means that the duration over which we observe the system, about a year, is longer than its equilibration timescale which is around 10 days.
 In contrast, cities and forests have $\tau/t_{obs}>1$, implying that the duration of observation, two decades, is much shorter than the equilibration timescale.
-This difference in $\tau/t_{obs}$ is responsible for the difference in shapes of the fitted $P_{\mathrm{fluc}}$ in Fig.~\ref{fig:growth_dists}.
-Thus, the duration of observation is an important difference between micro- and macroscopic systems.
+This difference in $\tau/t_{obs}$ is responsible for the difference in shapes of the fitted $P_{\mathrm{fluc}}$ in Fig.~\ref{fig:growth_dists}. \RV{Thus, the duration of observation is an important difference between microscopic (microbiome) and macroscopic systems (cities and forests).}

 An alternative way to compare these populations is to use the ratio of the equilibration timescale to the generation time, $\tau/t_{gen}$ (see Fig~\ref{fig:logG_params}B).
 The generation times in the 3 systems were estimated as $4.2$ hours, $10$ years, and $55$ years for microbes, employment, and forests respectively~(see Methods and Refs.~\cite{gibbons_estimates_1967, lewis_tropical_2004, noauthor_us_2021, hyatt_job--job_2012}).
 Remarkably, when viewed in terms of generation time, all 3 systems occupy a similar region of parameter space.
-Hence, fluctuations in the three systems are described by the same distribution over a similar parameter range when time is measured in generations, highlighting the similarities in the emergent behavior across the systems.

-Note that a small subset of microbes in Fig~\ref{fig:logG_params}B appear as outliers, with $\tau/t_{gen} <1$.
-For these microbes, the empirical LFD is better-fit by a normal distribution than the model prediction $P_{\mathrm{fluc}}$~(see SI Fig.S3).
-This may be due to processes not incorporated in the model, such as environmental stochasticity~(see Methods), which has been used to explain certain properties of complex populations ~\cite{fung_reproducing_2016,kalyuzhny_neutral_2015,grilli_macroecological_2020, lande_stochastic_2003}.
-But, we did not require it to fit the majority of our data.
+Hence, fluctuations in the three systems are described by the same distribution over a similar parameter range when time is measured in generations, highlighting the similarities in the emergent behavior across the \JOD{population types}. \JOD{We} note that a small subset of microbes in Fig~\ref{fig:logG_params}B appear as outliers, with $\tau/t_{gen} <1$.
+For these microbes, the empirical LFD is better-fit by a normal distribution than the model prediction $P_{\mathrm{fluc}}$~(see \RV{SI Fig.S3}).
+For the remaining data, the equilibration time scale is on the order of 10 generations for all three systems.
+Therefore, when viewed in terms of generation time rather than \JOD{physical} time, emergent fluctuations in the three systems are highly similar.